Safeguards, Co-Benefits & SDGs

 • Clear articulation of how Free, Prior, and Informed Consent (FPIC) principles were applied, where relevant.

-• Where applicable, the developer should adhere to recognized frameworks such as community-led heritage management plans and the UNESCO Convention for the Safeguarding of Intangible Cultural Heritage, prioritizing free, prior, and informed consent (FPIC) and locally defined values of cultural significance.
+• Where applicable, the developer must adhere to recognized frameworks such as community-led heritage management plans and the UNESCO Convention for the Safeguarding of Intangible Cultural Heritage, prioritizing free, prior, and informed consent (FPIC) and locally defined values of cultural significance.

 Land and Territories